Genesis 15: God's Method for Growing Faith — The Bible Teaching Commentary

 We should note that this promise of a child or many children was not immediately fulfilled.
 It wasn't fulfilled in the next year.
 Basically, Abraham had to trust God to fulfill this aspect long after he was dead.
 The same was true about the land.
 He just didn't see it.
 He was a nomad.
 He owned nothing.

 Abraham would face a stressful time.
 We will read more of this in the next lesson when we look at Abraham's failures.
 The lesson is most clear.
-God emphasized this promise to increase the tension in Abrahams's life.
+God emphasized this promise to increase the tension in Abraham's life.
 God was testing or proving Abraham's faith.
 He does this in all of our lives.

 The Fulfillment by Looking Ahead

 We can see God's faithfulness to His promises to Abraham when we note his many descendants.
 Abraham was the father of the Muslims through Ishmael.
 He is the father of the Jews through Jacob (which means Israel).
 As a spiritual father, Abraham becomes the father of faith.
-Only of those who have faith like him are able to be part of that special family through Jesus Christ.
+Only those who have faith like him are able to be part of that special family through Jesus Christ.

-"For this reason it is by faith, that it might be in accordance with grace, in order that the promise may be certain to all the descenats, not only to those who are of the Law, but also to those who are of the faith of Abraham, who is the father of us all."
+"For this reason it is by faith, that it might be in accordance with grace, in order that the promise may be certain to all the descendants, not only to those who are of the Law, but also to those who are of the faith of Abraham, who is the father of us all."
 (Romans 4:16)

 People have often tried to make peace in the Middle East without really understanding the great friction that is at the heart of the problem.
-Islam is perhaps right in understanding that there will not be peace as long as Israel shall exist.
+Islam is perhaps right in understanding that there will not be peace as long as Israel exists.
 On the other side, Israel will be with us to the end.
 This is essentially a spiritual problem rooted right back in Abraham's creation of a son through his own efforts.

 True peace will come from Christ Jesus, not from these countries.
-Jesus is the Prince of Peace and all who believe in Christ will have this peace.
-The real land is not the physical Canaan, polluted with blood but heaven - the land of promise.
+Jesus is the Prince of Peace, and all who believe in Christ will have this peace.
+The real land is not the physical Canaan, polluted with blood, but heaven - the land of promise.
 Like Abraham, then, let us look "for the city which has foundations, whose architect and builder is God" (Hebrews 11:10).
 There is a better country.

 Reflection